franciscovfonseca/Active-Directory-and-Azure-Setup/README.md

 <h2> Final Thoughts </h2>

-We've completed the foundational setup for our Azure and Active Directory project series.
+We've completed the foundational setup for our **Azure and Active Directory** project series.

-By configuring two virtual machines, we've laid the groundwork for implementing the subsequent set of projects.
+By configuring two Virtual Machines, we've laid the groundwork for implementing the subsequent set of projects.

-In this project, we focused on establishing a Domain Controller and a Client machine, enabling remote access, and briefly examining network traffic between them.
-Moving forward, this foundation will help implement more advanced configurations and practical scenarios in Azure and Active Directory.
+In this project, we focused on establishing a ***Domain Controller*** and a ***Client Machine***, enabling **Remote Access**, and briefly examining **Network Traffic** between them.

+Moving forward, this foundation will help implement more advanced configurations and practical scenarios in **Azure and Active Directory**.

 <br>
 <br>